DQNEO/rsolo/README.md

 ### rsolo revendor

-just do this when you have installed Berkshelf
+just do the same thing as below when you have installed Berkshelf

 ```shell
 $ rm -rf cookbooks Berksfile.lock